danleavitt0/9dots.io-pages/OfgKIac.md

 ## Preparation:

-- Create a login for codepen.io (one account can be used by all of the students)
 - Gather all of the student prototypes.
 If you have the means, printing them out would be preferable.

 ## Lesson: